On the Construction of Simply Connected Solvable Lie Groups: The Reduction Theorem

 Continuing by induction this produces, by $n-r$ quadratures, the $n-r$ functions $f^t:M \to \real$ and the matrices in equation \EqRef{seqreduce}.
 Furthermore the forms $\bfcomega$ in equation \EqRef{seqreduce} satisfy the structure equation \EqRef{redste}. \end{proof}

-It is well known that if $\lieg$ is an $n$ dimensional solvable Lie algebra, then $\lieg$ admits a sequence of codimension 1 ideals $\liek_s, \ s= 0,\ldots,n$, \cite{jacobson:1962a}, and these can be found using elementary linear algebra (for example by taking a basis adapted to the derived series).
+If $\lieg$ is an $n$-dimensional solvable Lie algebra it is well known that $\lieg$ admits a sequence of codimension $1$ ideals $\liek_s\subset \liek_{s-1}, \ s= 1,\ldots,n$, \cite{jacobson:1962a}, and these can be found using elementary linear algebra.
+A basis adapted to the derived series can easily be used to produce a basis adapted to a sequence of codimension $1$ ideals.
+Note that $\dim \liek_n =0$.
 This leads to the next corollary.